Hunters and trappers blow past Wisconsin's wolf kill target

 MADISON, Wis.
 (AP) — Hunters and trappers blew past Wisconsin's wolf kill target in less than 72 hours, forcing a premature end to a hunt that initially wasn't supposed to happen for another nine months and raising the ire of animal rights activists.

-The Department of Natural Resources reported at midday Wednesday that 162 wolves had been killed, which was 43 more than the state's target of 119.
+The Department of Natural Resources closed the season Wednesday afternoon after hunters and trappers had killed 178 wolves, which was 59 more than the state's target of 119.
+Hunters and trappers exceeded their target in all six of the state's management zones.

 The agency estimated that about 1,000 wolves roamed the state before the hunt began.
 The department's population goal is 350.

-The season began Monday and had been scheduled to run through Sunday, but DNR officials said the hunt would end at 3 p.m.
-Wednesday because so many animals had been killed in the first two days.
+The season began Monday and had been scheduled to run through Sunday.
+DNR officials announced Tuesday that the hunt would end Wednesday afternoon because so many animals had been killed in the first two days.

 The wolf season has been one of the most contentious outdoors issues that Wisconsin has grappled with in the last 20 years.